Cyriaque Mayounga

 Cyriaque Mayounga-Ngolou (born 4 October 2000) is a professional footballer who plays as a defender.
-Born in France, he represents the Central African Republic national football team.
+Born in France, he plays for the Central African Republic national team.

+Club career

+On 9 September 2022, it was announced that Mayounga would be leaving Senica for first division club Dukla Banská Bystrica.
+He made his debut for the club in a 3–1 win over Zemplin Michalovce, coming onto the game as a substitute in the 69” minute for Ľubomír Willwéber.
+Mayounga would go on to make only one more appearances for the club before being released.

 International career

 Mayounga-Ngolou was born in Lyon to a Central African father, and Moroccan mother.
 At the age of 17 years and one month, Mayounga become the youngest ever player of Central African Republic on 14 November 2017, making his international debut in a friendly 3–0 loss to Algeria coming in as a late sub replacing his Olympique Lyonnais teammate Dylan Mboumbouni.